deeptigoyal/Documentation-on-different-langraph-use-case-/README.md

 <img width="694" height="453" alt="Screenshot 2025-12-23 at 7 48 59 PM" src="https://github.com/user-attachments/assets/41e4ea3f-03aa-4271-bc5b-e2fb7d797fc6" />

 A. async

-**
-Why async is used in feedback pipeline only optionally**
+**Why async is used in feedback pipeline only optionally**

-- In feedback pipeline, all processing is row-by-row, synchronous in nature.
+- In feedback pipeline, all processing is row-by-row, synchronous in nature. async can be avoided because processing is batch, linear, and non-interactive.
+Each CSV row is handled end-to-end without streaming, pausing, or user input. async is only needed because the LLM call (ainvoke) is async, not due to workflow design.

 - Agents do not need to pause, stream partial results, or wait for user input.